Linaro/uadk/docs/wd_design.md

 driver should decide to choose which accelerator by itself.

 Application may want to track *context*.
 It's not good to share *context* to application directly.
-It's better to transfer *context* to handler for security.
+It's better to transfer *context* to handle for security.

 ## Algorithm Libraries